rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 ### Backups

+#### What is Rackspace Cloud Backup?

+Rackspace Cloud Backup is a service that allows you to select and backup specific files and folders from your Cloud Server.
+You can schedule any number of Backup jobs, and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and your data.

+Some key features are

+-   Select the files and folders from your Cloud Server you want to back up
+-   Run your backups manually or on a schedule that works for you
+-   See the activity from all your backups, both current and previous
+-   Use AES-256 encryption with a private encryption key known only to you
+-   Restore individual files and folders from a particular date
+-   Save space with incremental backups that only save the changed portions of files
+-   Create unlimited Backups

+For information on getting started with Cloud Backup, see our [introduction for Cloud Backup](/how-to/cloud-backup).

 #### Can Cloud Backup change my system config file, even after I have modified it?

 Yes - Some Ubuntu users have older agents installed on their machines.